grand-mother/grand/env/conda/readme.md

 ## Import GRANDLIB environnement for amd64 processor architecture

-Start by update your conda and create the GRANDLIB environnement with file conf defined in grand/env/conda
+Start by update your conda installation and create the GRANDLIB environnement with file conf defined in grand/env/conda

 ```
 conda env create -n grandlib --file grandlib_amd64.yml